×

 What do expats find most challenging?

 "Expats in Cedar Grove, Antigua and Barbuda may find the laid-back, island-time mentality challenging, especially if they are used to a fast-paced, punctual lifestyle.
 The local dialect, which is a mix of English and Creole, can also be difficult to understand for those not familiar with it.
 The high cost of living and limited availability of certain goods and services can also be a challenge.
 Additionally, the hot and humid climate can be hard to adjust to, particularly for those from cooler regions.
-Lastly, while the locals are generally friendly, expats may experience a sense of being an outsider, as the community is tight-knit and it can take time to be fully accepted," explained one expat living in Cedar Grove, Antigua & Barbuda.
+Lastly, while the locals are generally friendly, expats may experience a sense of being an outsider, as the community is tight-knit and it can take time to be fully accepted," remarked one expat who made the move to Cedar Grove.

 Is there a lot of crime in Cedar Grove?